bazelbuild/continuous-integration/buildkite/README.md

     - "..."
 ```

-In this case we can omit the `platforms` field since there is a 1:1 mapping between tasks and platforms.
+In this case we can omit the `platform` field since there is a 1:1 mapping between tasks and platforms.
 Consequently, the format looks almost identical to the old one:

 ```yaml
 ---